Indrasen-007/Mean-Stack/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## To run the application
+For the first time, in the terminal , run `npm install` and run `ng build`

+1. Run `node server`, to start the Express server (backend)
+2. Run `ng serve` in a different terminal, to the angular server (frontend)